 Although this salad is not a tapa, with all the protein and bread, your guests are eating in the other tapas; this is a light and fresh finish to the evening.
 It does contain a little bit of fish and cheese, but your guests can skip those and savor the fresh fruit and lettuce.

 Of course, if you are serving tapas, the best idea is to serve wonderful, rich Spanish wines with them.
-Wines from La Rioja are excellent, and you really can't go wrong, but learn more about Spanish Wines from different regions in our articles below:
+Wines from La Rioja are excellent, and you really can't go wrong, but learn more about Spanish Wines from different regions in order to impress your guests.

 - Varieties of Sherry -- From Moscatel to Fino and Everything in Between